Plusnet broadband review

 However, as they've grown larger we've, perhaps inevitably, heard more complaints regarding the quality of the support on offer.

 In early 2014, we reported that Plusnet customers had been experiencing long waiting times to get through to customer services.
 Plusnet told us that's been resolved by opening a second call centre.
+Yet a recent report by Ofcom found that of all providers, Plusnet had the longest waiting times.

 Although Plusnet prices and their broadband - see below - make them a good provider in many ways, there are better providers out there for service.